ucladevx/embark-backend/README.md

     "userType":"club" OR "student"
 }
 ```

 Returns (if successful):

 ```
 {
     token:<token>
 }
 ```

+# auth/google

+Post request:
+Put the following fields in the body of the request:
+{
+"type": "signin" or "signup"
+"user": "student" or "club"
+}

 ### /profile

 All requests to be made with `Authorization` header, in the format `Bearer <token>`.

 ### GET /student/profile

 In: `Authorization` header, in the format `Bearer <token>`
 Returns:

 ```
  "student": {
         "posts": [],